Axial And Appendicular Skeleton Quiz

 • Pectoral Girdle (Shoulder Girdle): This connects the upper limbs to the axial skeleton.
 It comprises the clavicles (collarbones) and scapulae (shoulder blades).
 The relatively loose attachment allows for a wide range of upper limb motion.

 • Upper Limbs: These are composed of the humerus (upper arm bone), radius and ulna (forearm bones), carpals (wrist bones), metacarpals (hand bones), and phalanges (finger bones).
-The intricate arrangement of these bones allows for precise and dexterous movements of the hand.
+The detailed arrangement of these bones allows for precise and dexterous movements of the hand.

 • Lower Limbs: These are composed of the femur (thigh bone), patella (kneecap), tibia and fibula (lower leg bones), tarsals (ankle bones), metatarsals (foot bones), and phalanges (toe bones).
 The lower limb bones are adapted for weight-bearing and locomotion.